Crispy Brussels Sprouts with Pomegranate Glaze

 2

-Trim the brown ends from the Brussels sprouts and remove any yellowed or damaged outer leaves.
-Cut the sprouts in half.
-In a medium bowl, toss the halved Brussels sprouts with 2 tablespoons of olive oil.
-Season with salt and pepper to taste.
+Preheat your oven to 400°F. Trim the brown ends off the Brussels sprouts and remove any yellow or damaged outer leaves.
+Cut each sprout in half and place them in a medium bowl.
+Drizzle with 2 tablespoons of olive oil, season with salt and pepper to taste, and toss until the sprouts are evenly coated.

 3